-- Regulating Plan shall be treated as Pedestrian Priority Street building facades. - (ii) Ground floors of all buildings designated as Bayfront Boardwalk Frontage on the Regulating Plan shall not be occupied by residential units and/or lodging rooms in hotels to a minimum depth of 30 feet as measured from the building facade line along the Bayfront Boardwalk. - 4.4 Street Designations The following Street Designations shall be established for all streets within the Island: - 4.4.1 Pedestrian Priority Streets Established Pedestrian Priority Streets are intended to provide the most pedestrian friendly development context.
+- rooms in hotels to a minimum depth of 30 feet as measured from the front building facade line. - 4.4 Street Designations The following Street Designations shall be established for all streets within the Island: - 4.4.1 Pedestrian Priority Streets Established Pedestrian Priority Streets are intended to provide the most pedestrian friendly development context.
 Buildings along these streets shall be held to the highest standard of pedestrian-oriented design.
 The Pedestrian Priority Streets are mainly the street sections that are critical neighborhood connectors as identified in the Regulating Plan. - 4.4.2 Boulevard Established The Boulevard designation is intended to balance pedestrian orientation with automobile accommodation.
 Typically, the Boulevard shall be a hybrid street that has a more pedestrian friendly development context at street intersections and accommodates auto-related functions and surface parking in the middle of the block.
 Surface parking shall be screened from the roadway with a street or living fence.
 Padre Boulevard shall be the designated Boulevard within the Corridor. - 4.4.3 General Streets Established General Streets are intended to accommodate a more auto-oriented uses, surface parking, and service functions on a site with automobile orientation.
-The General Streets are as identified in the Regulating Plan.

-4.5 Open Space - The Regulating Plan indicates Required and Recommended Open Spaces including Paseos, Bayfront Boardwalk, and Plazas.
-The specific standards for Public and Private Open Space are established in Section XII the Form-Based Code Design Guidelines.
+The General Streets are as identified in the Regulating Plan. - 4.5 Open Space The Regulating Plan indicates Required and Recommended Open Spaces including Paseos and Plazas.
+The specific standards for Public and Private Open Space are established in the Form-Based Code Design Guidelines.